tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Hence, as 'N', 'K', and 'M' parameters increase, this approach suffers from scalability challenges in both the control and data planes.

-Global Identifier Based FAS:
+Identifier Based FAS:

-> An NRP Policy may include a Global Identifier FAS (G-FAS) field that is carried in each packet in order to associate it to the NRP supporting a Slice-Flow Aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
-Routers within the NRP domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding next-hop(s), and use the G-FAS field in the packet to infer the specific forwarding treatment that needs to be applied on the packet.
+> An NRP Policy may include an identifier FAS field that is carried in each packet in order to associate it to the NRP supporting a Slice-Flow Aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
+Routers within the NRP domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding next-hop(s), and use the FAS field in the packet to infer the specific forwarding treatment that needs to be applied on the packet.

-> The G-FAS can be carried in one of multiple fields within the packet, depending on the dataplane used.
-For example, in MPLS networks, the G-FAS can be encoded within an MPLS label that is carried in the packet's MPLS label stack.
+> The FAS can be carried in one of multiple fields within the packet, depending on the dataplane used.
+For example, in MPLS networks, the FAS can be encoded within an MPLS label that is carried in the packet's MPLS label stack.
-All packets that belong to the same Slice-Flow Aggregate may carry the same G-FAS in the MPLS label stack.
-It is also possible to have multiple G-FAS's map to the same Slice-Flow Aggregate.
+All packets that belong to the same Slice-Flow Aggregate may carry the same FAS in the MPLS label stack.
+It is also possible to have multiple FAS's map to the same Slice-Flow Aggregate.

-> The G-FAS can be encoded in an MPLS label and may appear in several positions in the MPLS label stack.
+> The FAS can be encoded in an MPLS label and may appear in several positions in the MPLS label stack.
-For example, the VPN service label may act as a G-FAS to allow VPN packets to be mapped to the Slice-Flow Aggregate.
-In this case, a single VPN service label acting as a G-FAS may be allocated by all Egress PEs of a VPN.
+For example, the VPN service label may act as a FAS to allow VPN packets to be mapped to the Slice-Flow Aggregate.
+In this case, a single VPN service label acting as a FAS may be allocated by all Egress PEs of a VPN.
-Alternatively, multiple VPN service labels may act as G-FAS's that map a single VPN to the same Slice-Flow Aggregate to allow for multiple Egress PEs to allocate different VPN service labels for a VPN.
+Alternatively, multiple VPN service labels may act as FAS's that map a single VPN to the same Slice-Flow Aggregate to allow for multiple Egress PEs to allocate different VPN service labels for a VPN.
-In other cases, a range of VPN service labels acting as multiple G-FAS's may map multiple VPN traffic to a single Slice-Flow Aggregate.
+In other cases, a range of VPN service labels acting as multiple FAS's may map multiple VPN traffic to a single Slice-Flow Aggregate.
 An example of such deployment is shown in {{bottom-stack}}.

 ~~~~
-  SR Adj-SID:          G-FAS (VPN service label) on PE2: 1001
+  SR Adj-SID:          FAS (VPN service label) on PE2: 1001
      9012: P1-P2
      9023: P2-PE2